 Mr. Cusimano has been employed as a trial consultant in several high-profile cases around the country.
 He is also a member of the American Society of Trial Consultants.
 As a trial consultant, lawyer, and author he is often interviewed by national magazines, and has appeared on television as well as radio programs.
 He is a founding principal in Winning Works, LLC, a national consulting firm.

 Greg is a partner in the law firm Cusimano, Roberts & Mills in Gadsden, Alabama.
 He is married to the former Alice Nabors of Gadsden.
-He has three daughters, Virginia Downs, Deborah Arnold, Sarah Cusimano Miles, sons-in-law, Randy Arnold, Dwight Downs, and eleven grandchildren, Megan, Joshua and Savannah Miles, Grayson Cusimano, Gabriel and Martha Claire Downs, Rileigh and Jake Arnold, Emma, Matthew and Melissa Downs.
+He has three daughters, Virginia Downs, Deborah Arnold, Sarah Cusimano Miles, sons-in-law, Randy Arnold, and grandchildren, Megan, Joshua and Savannah Miles, Grayson Cusimano, Gabriel and Martha Claire Downs, Rileigh and Jake Arnold.

 J.D., The University of Alabama School of Law, Tuscaloosa, Alabama, 1968

 B.S. , Bench and Bar University of Alabama, Tuscaloosa, AL, 1965

 - Coeditor: ATLA's Litigating Tort Cases, ATLA Press & West; 2003, Six Volumes, updated every year

 - Contributing Editor: Roberts-Cusimano Alabama Tort Law Handbook, Michie Company, Charlottesville, Virginia, 1990

 - Recognizing and Proving Damages of Psychic Injuries, 39 The Alabama Lawyer, 1978

 - A Tribute to Trial Lawyers, Association of Trial Lawyers of America Advocate, Vol. 16, No. 9, December, 1990